-1 Introduction
+1. Introduction

-An active contour model for boundary integration and features extraction, introduced in [26], has been considerably used and studied during the last decade.
+An active contour model for boundary integration and features extraction, introduced in (Kass et al. 1988), has been considerably used and studied during the last decade.
 Most of the approaches that were introduced since then try to overcome the main drawbacks of this model: initialization, minimization and topology changes.

 The model requires the user to input an initial curve close to the goal.
-Often, it has to be a very precise polygon approximation and it may be fastidious to use for an application dealing with a large number of images.
-In a sequence of images where there are small changes between two successive images, once initialization is made for the first image, it is possible to use the resulting contour of the first image as initial condition for the second and so on, as proposed in [26].
-Using the balloon model [12] allows a less demanding initialization since any initial closed curve inside an object may be used to obtain its complete boundary.
-It enables in some cases, to obtain a completely automatic initialization.
-For example, in [12] preprocessing is used to get an initial guess that has to be inside the desired area.
-The same property can be realized using the geometric model introduced in [8, 36] and recently improved in [9].
-In [43], only two end points on the boundary are needed to follow the contour.
+It has to be a very precise polygon approximation and it may be fastidious to use when we deal with a large number of images.
+In a sequence of images where there are small changes between two successive images, once initialization is made for the first image, it is possible to use the resulting contour of the first image as initial condition for the second and so on, as proposed in (Kass et al. 1988).
+Using the balloon model (Cohen 1991) allows a less demanding initialization since any initial closed curve inside an object may be used to obtain its complete boundary.
+In some cases, it enables a completely automatic initialization.
+For example, in (Cohen 1991) preprocessing is used to get an initial guess that has to be inside the desired area.
+The same property can be realized using the geometric model introduced in (Caselles et al. 1993), (Malladi et al. 1994) and recently improved in (Caselles et al. 1995).
+In (Neuenschwander et al. 1994), only two end points on the boundary are needed to follow the contour.
+Also, based on simulated annealing, a minimal path between two points is obtained in (Grzeszczuk and Levin 1994).